-No. We do not offer that service no matter what the star naming company's advertising might imply.
+No. We have no relationship of any kind with any star naming company.
+We do not offer that service no matter what the star naming company's advertising might imply.

 OK, then how can I find it myself?

 You'll need a good telescope, not a toy, and you'll need to know how to use it.